 Information System Owners and/or project managers must ensure that their systems reflect the University's digital visual identity, as far as practicable, within the guidelines available as part of the Brand Toolkit and in accordance with the System Tier Schedule.

 The Brand Toolkit provides direction for the online implementation of branding requirements, including font, colour, imagery, editorial writing style and logo usage.
 It includes a number of tools to enable systems deliver clear, consistent and compelling communications to Users of the University systems.

-The Executive Director (Marketing and Student Attraction) will consider the impact on systems comprising the online experience prior to altering the University's Brand and the Public Website.
+The Executive Director (Strategic Liaison Education Community) will consider the impact on systems comprising the online experience prior to altering the University's Brand and the Public Website.

-The Executive Director (Marketing and Student Attraction) will consult with other Information System Owners prior to any significant changes.
+The Executive Director (Strategic Liaison Education Community) will consult with other Information System Owners prior to any significant changes.
 As far as practicable, Information System Owners will take steps to ensure the branding of their systems remains current.

 4.7.1 Use of plain English

 Information System Owners and/or project managers must ensure that online content uses plain English and a consistent vocabulary that reflects Policy and Procedure and defined terms as published in the University's Definitions Dictionary and Editorial Standards of the Official Information Policy and Procedure.

 In the event a vendor-supplied system is unable to be changed, consideration may need to be given to adopting these terms into policy, in accordance with the Policy and Procedure Framework.

 The Brand Toolkit contains Information about the University's Communication Style which may be applicable.